KLNXXX/GetProperties/README.md

 A small module that allows for one to retrieve all properties of a given instance.
 Prior programming experience is highly recommended to set up the module, as it has quite a few dependencies.

+This module is meant for **personal** use only, as the setup process is quite complicated.

 ### Dependencies
 Since https://rprxy.xyz was discontinued, you must create your own ProxyService.
 - An open source version can be found here: https://github.com/sentanos/ProxyService